chuckpaquette/avaya-settings-merge/README.md

 Therefore:
 I wanted to create a Python project that would read my current SET commands and merge those changes with any newer 46xxsetings.txt file that I downlaod from support.avaya.com.

-So, learn Python and create something I find useful.
+So my goal; learn Python and create something I find useful.